 It is delimited by Amalias and Vassileos Georgiou Avenue, and Stadiou and Othonos Streets.
-The numbering of the streets of Athens is based on Syntagma Square, with each street number starting from there, with the even numbers on the right.
+The numbering of the streets of Athens is based on Syntagma Square with each street number starting from there and even numbers on the right.

 The history of Syntagma Square in Athens begins in the early 1830s, when the population of the city was about 7,000, and the area where the square stands was called Perivolakia.
 When the palace of King Otto was set to be built there, it was named Palace Square.